sarahiensen/Fruit-Market-Analytics/README.md

 # Fruit Market Analytics

 ## Project Overview
-This project was made for a job interview challenge as a Business Intelligence Intern.
-After 3 months with the company, I decided to revisit the same project to see how much I’d learned.
-The results surprised me; even after a short period, there were many things I would change, and that’s exactly what I did.
+This project was made for a challenge.
+After 3 months, I decided to revisit the same project to see how much I’d learned.
+The results surprised me - even after a short period, there were many things I would change, and that’s exactly what I did.

 ## Problems to Solve